[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 Checking Management Activity Audit Logs During FSxN Failover

-I also want to confirm whether logs continue to be output when FSxN fails over.
+I also want to confirm whether logs continue to be output during an FSxN failover.

 We'll change the throughput capacity to trigger a failover.